aka Peter Rabbit and Tales of Beatrix Potter

 Lonely young Beatrix Potter sits at home in her parent’s mansion dreaming of the lives of a group of woodland creatures.

-Other screen adaptations of Beatrix Potter’s works include a live-action Christmas special of The Tailor of Gloucester (1989), the animated BBC tv series The World of Peter Rabbit and Friends (1997) and the live-action feature film Peter Rabbit (2018).
+Other screen adaptations of Beatrix Potter’s works include a live-action Christmas special of The Tailor of Gloucester (1989); the animated BBC tv series The World of Peter Rabbit and Friends (1997); and the live-action films Peter Rabbit (2018) and Peter Rabbit 2/Peter Rabbit 2: The Runaway (2021).
 Also of note is Miss Potter (2006), a biopic about Beatrix Potter’s life.